 Bristol's centre for materials engineering and structural integrity.

-The Solid Mechanics Research Group has a successful history of using applied mechanics to help define and solve industrially-motivated problems.
-Based in the School of Civil, Aerospace and Mechanical Engineering, and part of the South-West Nuclear Hub, we have established close and productive partnerships with a range of companies in the energy, transport and manufacturing sectors.
-We have been, and continue to be, successful at winning a wide range of research funding and working collaboratively with other universities in joint research, teaching and training activities.
+The Solid Mechanics Research Group (SMRG) at Bristol has a successful history of using applied mechanics and cutting-edge technology to help define and solve industrially-motivated problems.
+Based in the School of Civil, Aerospace and Mechanical Engineering, and part of the South-West Nuclear Hub, we have established close and productive partnerships with a range of companies in the energy, transport and manufacturing sectors, with much focus on civil nuclear and other safety-critical industries in recent years.

 We study what makes things strong and what makes things fail: from sudden events like brittle fracture to the long-term creep of materials at high temperature.
 Our work allows engineers to design ever more reliable and efficient structures, and to predict the behaviour of existing ones.